WRoCAH Intranet: Accessible to current Students only

 - Wolfson Scholarship holders have access to individual research and training support funds through their own institutions, but are encouraged to think about how they allocate that funding along the lines of the award categories above.

 What activities can I apply for under the Small Awards scheme?
-You may apply for Small Awards of up to £200 for: A Research knowledge/skills/methods Training activity (a course, a workshop, etc.) Costs of attendance at conferences in the UK or overseas (as an attendee or presenter) Primary research visits that are essential to the satisfactory completion of your…
+You may apply for Small Awards of up to £250 for: A Research knowledge/skills/methods Training activity (a course, a workshop, etc.) Costs of attendance at conferences in the UK or overseas (as an attendee or presenter) Primary research visits that are essential to the satisfactory completion of…

 “The centrepiece of the WRoCAH training programme, Researcher Employability Projects offer a meaningful experience that is ambitious with the opportunity to explore the contexts in which employers operate, in the UK and internationally” Between month 15 and month 24 of your studentship, WRoCAH doctoral researchers will complete a 1-month Researcher Employability Project (REP) with an external…

-You may make an application for funds to pursue the impact potential of your work with the private or public sectors through knowledge exchange or public engagement projects.
+You may make an application for funds to start a a conversation about your research with a non-academic audience or pursue the impact potential of your work with the private or public sectors through knowledge exchange or public engagement projects.
 Doctoral researchers can make applications individually or as part of an organising group.
-Is my idea eligible for KEP funding?
-Can you identify a target group who would benefit…
+Is my idea eligible…